Multirotors from Takeoff to Real-Time Full Identification Using the Modified Relay Feedback Test and Deep Neural Networks: Modelling of Dynamics

 \section{Modelling of Dynamics}

 In this work, we define the inertial frame \(\mathcal{F}_I\) to be earth-fixed right-handed reference frame with \(z_I(+)\) pointing upwards.
 The right-handed body reference frame \(\mathcal{F}_B\) is attached to the multirotor UAV center of mass, with \(z_B(+)\) perpendicular to the body upper surface, and is always aligned with its attitude and heading angles.
-For convenience, we define another body attached reference frame \(\mathcal{F}_H\) that is always yaw-aligned with \(\mathcal{F}_I\).
 A rotation matrix used to transform between reference frames is denoted by \({}^T_SR\), where \(T\) is the target reference frame and \(S\) is the source one.